Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthThe GeForce GTX 260 should theoretically perform quite a bit faster than the Radeon HD 6770 overall. (explain)
+Memory BandwidthPerformance-wise, the GeForce GTX 260 should in theory be a lot superior to the Radeon HD 6770 in general. (explain)

-Texel RateThe GeForce GTX 260 will be a small bit (more or less 2%) faster with regards to texture filtering than the Radeon HD 6770. (explain)
+Texel RateThe GeForce GTX 260 should be a bit (more or less 2%) faster with regards to texture filtering than the Radeon HD 6770. (explain)

-Pixel RateThe GeForce GTX 260 is just a bit (about 12%) more effective at FSAA than the Radeon HD 6770, and also able to handle higher resolutions while still performing well. (explain)
+Pixel RateThe GeForce GTX 260 should be just a bit (approximately 12%) better at AA than the Radeon HD 6770, and will be capable of handling higher resolutions while still performing well. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison